Kevin Parker (New York politician): Tenure

 On June 24, 2011, the State Senate passed the Marriage Equality Act.
 Parker voted in favor of the legislation, which was signed into law that evening.
 However, he stormed to the podium where Lieutenant Gov. Robert Duffy was presiding and then left the Senate floor in protest because he was not allowed to speak on the bill.
-According to Parker, Senate Democrats had previously been informed that each Senator would have two minutes to explain his or her vote.
-Parker added that the doors to the Senate chamber were locked on the evening of June 24 to prevent senators from leaving the chamber when the bill was voted upon.
+According to Parker, Senate Democrats had previously been informed that each Senator would have two minutes to explain their vote.